Skip to content

 1. Westinghouse WGen5300DFc — $649

-Best overall 5000W generator - dual fuel with remote start and CO sensor
+Best overall 5000W generator with dual fuel, remote start, and outstanding value

 Pros:

-• Remote start key fob lets you start from indoors
+• Remote start key fob included for convenience

 • Transfer switch ready with L14-30R outlet